 This match here was a lot better than expected, giving the number of superstars in the ring.
 There were plenty of moments here which included Natalya placing Sasha Banks and Bayley in a double sharpshooter.

 The finish was nicely detailed here.
 Beth Phoenix hit an incredible Glam Slam on Bayley off the top rope.
-Before the moved happened, Billie Kay slapped Phoenix, making her the legal woman in the match.
+Before the move happened, Billie Kay slapped Phoenix, making her the legal woman in the match.
 Peyton Royce ran in to break up the pin and knocked Phoenix out of the ring.
 Kay swooped in to steal the pin and there was a huge pop for the new Women’s tag champions.

 An unexpected win here but a nice WrestleMania moment for The IIconics.
 It did not top the previous men’s fatal-4-way tag, but still a good match regardless.